 Becoming a Blogger

-Becoming a Blogger – It has been a year since I began this journey and would like to share my experiences.
+Becoming a Blogger – 10 tips into the world of Blogging.
+It has been a year since I began this journey and would like to share my experiences.
 I decided to break down this post into several sections to group relevant pieces of information under specific headings.
 I know this post is lengthy, however I did not want to break it into several posts as some bloggers do or make it closed information sent to users against payment.
 I decided to combine everything into one large post so that anyone looking for information can find it in one place and doesn’t need to search for it all over the place.
 The journey has not been an easy one and this post is mainly aimed at those who are considering of going into blogging as well as to those who wonder what it is that bloggers do.

 Please keep in mind that all the following information is not any official rule book, as truth be told, there really aren’t rules to this type of work.
 These are all some of my personal pointers on blogging which I have looked into and tried out.
 You may choose to look into them and some may work, whilst others may not be something, you’d be interested in.
 There is no concrete “how to do” book to blogging.
 It is pretty much a discovery process which can be overwhelming but also very exciting once you get the hang of it.
 Keep in mind that this work is constantly evolving so some things which worked a year or 3 years ago, may not work today.